sergiotapia/magnetissimo/CONTRIBUTING.md

 This document is a Work in Progress, please [open an issue](https://github.com/sergiotapia/magnetissimo/issues/new) and tell us what you would expect to see here.

+## HOWTO

+Basically, a sane rule to avoid bureaucracy **and** losing touch about what happens is:

+* Is it a feature?
+If yes, then make a pull request
+* IS it a quickfix?
+If yes, then post a patch / diff on an issue
+* Neither a feature or an issue?
+Open an issue and we'll see what's best

 ## Crawlers

 The crawlers live in `lib/magnetissimo/crawler/`.
 They all belong to a special supervisor that is located in the `crawler` directory as well.
 If you want